Purdue-CS193/homework-0-klb3/index.md

 ## Kyleigh's First CS193 Homework

 - CS193 teaches me how to use the tools I'll need for my future

 - C193 is only once a week :)

 - CS193 seems to have cool profs

 - CS193 doesn't make me dig into "who I really am" like CS191

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact